LSSTDESC/skyCatalogs/doc/usage_create.rst

    flux_parallel:        24      # Default is 16

 .. note::
-   Here the star main and flux files will be created in the same script execution - first the main file, then the flux file - but that not need be the case.
+   This script will create both star main and flux files - first the main file, then the flux file - but that need not be the case.
 In production runs it's more usual to deal with main files and flux files separately.
-However the main file for a particular healpixel and object type must already exist before one tries to make the flux file because the main file is an input to the process.
+   If you choose to do that, be sure to make the main file for a particular healpixel and object type first.
+It must already exist before one tries to make the flux file because quantities read from the main file are input to flux generation.